 else:

 pass

+Print a message detailing the best number of components using the following code:

+print('The best n_components is {}'.format(best_n_components))

+View the output from the previous line of code:

 The value for best_n_components is 6.
 We can refit another PCA model with n_components = 6, transform the data into the principal components, and use these components in a new k-Means model to lower the inertia values.
 Additionally, we can compare the inertia values across n_clusters values for the models built using PCA transformed data to those using data that was not PCA transformed.